rnegi0598/data-grid/README.md

 4. Sortable Columns
     All columns in the table data are sortable.
     Users can click on a column header to sort the data in ascending or descending order.
-    Only one column can be sorted at a time; multiple column sorting is not supported.
+    Only one column can be sorted at a time, multiple column sorting is not supported.

 5. Responsiveness
     The app is designed to be responsive and compatible with various devices and screen sizes.